matfish2/craft-blogify/README.md

 ```

-### Gotchas
+### Modification
+Blogify is designed as a solid starting point for a blog.
+You can freely extend and modify the data structures and templates, while keeping the following in mind:

-* Don't change the handles for any of the entities.
+* Don't change the handles on any of the entities.
+* Don't delete any data structures.
-* Uninstalling the plugin will remove all data including templates.
+* Uninstalling the plugin will remove all data including the `blogify` templates folder.